marcodpt/tint/README.md

 ```

 ## Philosophy
- - Separation: Functions and data transformations belong to javascript, design
+ - Separation: Functions and data transformations belong in javascript, design
-and visual presentation to html and css, and the data belongs to database.
+and visual presentation to the html and css, and the data belongs to the database.
  - Designers and people with no javascript knowledge should understand it
 and quickly become productive.
  - Templates must be valid `XML`/`HTML` that can be inserted into a
 `template` tag.
- - Should not conflict with other templates engines and frameworks.
+ - It must not conflict with other templates engines and frameworks.
- - Every layout should be written only once, without repetition.
+ - Each layout should be written only once, without repetition.
  - Simplicity matters.
- - Beautiful syntax matters.
+ - Elegant syntax is important.

 ## Influences and thanks
-This work is hugely influenced by this amazing template engines and frameworks:
+This work is hugely influenced by these amazing template engines and frameworks:
  - [mustache](https://mustache.github.io/mustache.5.html)
  - [transparency](https://github.com/leonidas/transparency)
  - [thymeleaf](https://www.thymeleaf.org/)